MethodsAndPractices/vsteam/README.md

 ## Introduction

-VSTeam is a PowerShell module with commands for accessing your [Team Foundation Server 2017/2018](https://cda.ms/Bf) and [Visual Studio Team Services](https://cda.ms/Bf).
+VSTeam is a PowerShell module with commands for accessing your [Azure DevOps Server (previously named Visual Studio Team Foundation Server) 2017/2018](https://cda.ms/Bf) and [Azure DevOps (previously named Visual Studio Team Services)](https://cda.ms/Bf).

-VSTeam module is also is a provider allowing users to navigate their [Team Foundation Server 2017/2018](https://cda.ms/Bf) and [Visual Studio Team Services](https://cda.ms/Bf) as a file system.
+VSTeam module is also is a provider allowing users to navigate their [Azure DevOps Server](https://cda.ms/Bf) and [Azure DevOps](https://cda.ms/Bf) as a file system.

 To get started you can visit this blog [PowerShell I would like you to meet TFS and VSTS](http://www.donovanbrown.com/post/PowerShell-I-would-like-you-to-meet-TFS-and-VSTS)